-Keegan-Michael Key, initially a mainstay of the Detroit Second City stage, moved to the Chicago stage in 2001, and proceeded to write for and star in MADtv and Key & Peele.
-Throughout his career, he has played supporting roles in multiple acclaimed television comedies, such as Parks and Recreation, Bob’s Burgers, Modern Family, and many more.
-He has also appeared in a variety of films.
+Initially a mainstay of the Detroit Second City stage, Keegan-Michael Key moved to the Chicago e.t.c. in 2001 and proceeded to write for and star in MADtv and Key & Peele.
 His work has garnered him ten Primetime Emmy nominations, with one win, along with a Peabody Award and two Jeff Awards for his time at The Second City.

-Other than his work on MADtv and Key & Peele, Key has had supporting roles in a variety of television shows and films.
-He’s had recurring roles on shows such as Reno 911!, Children’s Hospital, Whose Line is it Anyway?, Parks and Recreation, Bob’s Burgers, Fargo, BoJack Horseman, Archer, and more.
-Films that he has acted in include Role Models, Wanderlust, Horrible Bosses 2, Don’t Think Twice, and more.
-Key has acted alongside many Second City-alum, including Amy Poehler, Jason Sudeikis, and Alan Alda.
+Key has had supporting roles in a variety of television shows and films.
+He’s had recurring roles on shows such as Reno 911!, Childrens Hospital, Whose Line is it Anyway?, Parks and Recreation, Bob’s Burgers, Fargo, BoJack Horseman, Archer, Playing House, Friends from College, and more.
+Films that he has acted in include Role Models, Wanderlust, Horrible Bosses 2, and Mike Birbiglia’s 2016 ode to improv, Don’t Think Twice.

 1998: Greetings From Viagra Falls, Detroit Mainstage